Skip to main content

 i) exploring the ecological and evolutionary factors that govern microbial diversity in soils

-ii) exploring the impact of microbial diversity on soil processes.
+ii) exploring the impact of microbial diversity on soil processes and soil health.

 List of Publications